micro-os-plus/devices-stm32f4-extras-xpack/README.md

 Apart from the unused `master` branch, there are two active branches:

 - `xpack`, with the latest stable version
-- `develop`, with the current development version.
+- `xpack-develop`, with the current development version.

-All development is done in the `develop` branch, and contributions via Pull Requests should be directed to this branch.
+All development is done in the `xpack-develop` branch, and contributions via Pull Requests should be directed to this branch.

-When new releases are published, the `develop` branch is merged into `xpack`.
+When new releases are published, the `xpack-develop` branch is merged into `xpack`.

 ## License